runekaagaard/snowscript/README.rst

 Documentation
 +++++++++++++

-There is more thorough yet dated documentation on the google code page too.

 Whitespace
 ==========

-Snowscript has significant whitespace, meaning that the code structure is managed by indenting/dedenting and not by using brackets ({)}.
-Whitespace is not significant inside comments, strings and brackets (() and []).
+Snowscript has significant whitespace, meaning that the code structure is managed by indenting/dedenting and not by using brackets "{}".
+Whitespace is not significant inside comments, strings and brackets "()[]".

 snowscript::